The Best MCAT Prep Courses

-In addition to its practice exams, the company impressed us with its nine informative books and interactive video lessons.
+In addition to its practice exams, the company impressed us with its informative books and interactive video lessons.
 The interactive video lessons are particularly engaging, with built-in quizzes that include multiple choice questions, word banks, and even diagram completion.

 The video formats keep lessons diverse and interesting while preparing you for the types of questions you can expect from the MCAT.